How to Use Spanish Reflexive Verbs Like a Native

 On the other hand, with a regular verb the subject completes an action on another subject or object.

-Most reflexive verbs are simply regular verbs with a se added to them to indicate that the subject and object are the same.
+Most reflexive verbs are simply regular verbs with a –se added to them to indicate that the subject and object are the same.
 Some, however, are unable to be anything except reflexive.
 Consider the verb “repent” in English.
 Only the subject can repent, for themselves.
 The subject can’t repent for someone else.

 Reflexive verbs are also sometimes used to describe an emotional response.
 The English equivalent of this is “becoming something” (e.g., I became sad) or something “making you” feel a certain way (e.g., “I get bored” or “it makes me happy”).

-In Spanish reflexive verb format that’s:
+In Spanish, the reflexive verb format is:

-Te alegras de leer — It makes you happy to read
+Te alegras de leer.
+It makes you happy to read.

-Me aburro de estudiar — I get bored with studying
+Me aburro de estudiar.
+I get bored with studying.

 Now that you know what a Spanish reflexive verb looks like, let’s learn how to use them.